keiner5212/Book-Zone/README.md

 ## Installation

 1. Clone the repository
-2. Run `ng serve` to run the server locally
+2. Set up a MySQL database and update the database.php file with your database credentials.
-3. Open your browser to `http://localhost:4200/`
+3. Run the app by navigating to `index.php` in your web browser.

 ## Users